-The speakers of Super Day 2019 (more to follow)
+The line-up of Super Day 2019

 Maria Girone is the Chief Technology Officer at CERN Openlab.
 Maria has a PhD in particle physics and extensive knowledge in high performance and high throughput computing.
 She has held several leadership positions including that of Computing Coordinator for CMS Experiment and Head of Operations of the Worldwide LHC Computing Grid (WLCG).

 Maxwell Cai studied computer science in his bachelor, and then astrophysics during his Ph.D. at the Chinese Academy of Sciences.
 He worked at Leiden University as a postdoc researcher in computational astrophysics from 2016 to 2019, during which he developed a strong interest of artificial intelligence.
 He recently join SURFsara (Dutch National Supercomputing Center) as an advisor of artificial intelligence.

 Hinda Haned has been lead data scientist at Ahold Delhaize since 2015, where her activities involve designing and building solutions to answer business questions with data mining and machine learning techniques.
 In 2018, she was named professor by special appointment at the University of Amsterdam, where she focuses on researching and developing solutions for best practices for safe and responsible machine learning.

 Tom Emery is the Executive Director of ODISSEI and the Deputy Director of the Generations and Gender Programme.
 He has a PhD in Social Science from the University of Edinburgh and an MBA in Research Infrastructure Management from Bicocca University.